gaultier/blog/kahns_algorithm.md

 ![Employee hierarchy](kahns_algorithm_1.png)

 Here's the tree of employees in an organization.
 An employee reports to a manager, and this forms a tree.
-The root of the graph is the CEO since they report to no one and so there have no incoming edge.
+The root of the graph is the CEO since they report to no one and so they have no outgoing edge.

 An arrow (or 'edge') between two nodes means `<source> reports to <destination>`, for example: `Jane the CFO reports to Ellen the CEO`.